Christian group draws more than 2,000 ready to rock, praise

 Audience members immediately were on their feet, hands raised and arms spread wide, something that continued throughout the performance.

-Many in the crowd closed their eyes, clapped and sang along during the show, some even getting emotional as the band performed favorites like "Just Be Held," "Thrive," "Nobody" and "Great Are You, Lord."
+Many in the crowd closed their eyes, clapped and sang along, some even getting emotional as the band performed favorites like “Just Be Held,” “Thrive,” “Nobody” and “Great Are You, Lord.”

 Lead vocalist Mark Hall, who is also a youth minister, regularly engaged the audience throughout the show.
 All seven members of Casting Crowns are also worship leaders who work with youth at their respective churches.